 Leaching analysis laboratory according to USP 1663 and USP 1664

-As a pharmaceutical manufacturer, would you like to carry out a leaching analysis in accordance with USP 1663 and USP 1664?
+As a pharmaceutical manufacturer, you wish to perform a leaching analysis in accordance with USP 1663 and USP 1664.

 What are USP 1663 and USP 1664 about?